 Please Note: if you enable High quality on Cellular data, it always stream music at the highest quality.
 This will use more cellular data and songs may take longer to start playing.

 Though now showing Connect to Wi-Fi to Play Music or any doubt to clear Apple Music Not Playing Songs on iPhone Cellular data.
-Share posts on Facebook, Google Plus, Twitter.
+Share posts on Facebook, Twitter.